 Ms. Brehm recently retired from The Procter & Gamble Company as Vice President for Global Government Relations and Public Policy where she created and led P&G’s team of sixty government relations practitioners based in key markets across the globe.
 She was responsible for public policy and legislative advocacy to protect and grow P&G’s business, advising three Company CEOs over her seventeen years at P&G. She also oversaw a $24 million P&G Fund supporting initiatives in the communities where P&G operates.

-During a 13-year stint with General Motors Corporation, Ms. Brehm served as a director responsible for international trade and investment policy and project support for GM’s international operations in Washington, DC.
-During two overseas assignments with GM, she established an office in Shanghai for GM’s Motors Trading Company in 1984 and returned to the region in 1996 as Director of Asia-Pacific Trade Policies and Strategy.
-While living in China, she helped to finalize GM’s Shanghai joint venture to build Buick vehicles and negotiated a number of export sales and counter trade projects for several GM divisions, including the first sale of Cadillac limousines to the PRC.
+During a 13-year stint with General Motors Corporation, Ms. Brehm served as Director of International Trade and Investment Policy, supporting GM’s international operations.
+During two overseas assignments with GM, she established an office in Shanghai in 1984 to conduct countertrade deals and returned to the region in 1996 as Director of Asia-Pacific Trade Policies and Strategy, supporting joint venture projects.

 In other roles, Carolyn led Asia operations in Hong Kong for ORBIS International, a global humanitarian organization working to eliminate avoidable blindness in the developing world.
 While at a CEO advocacy group, The Business Roundtable, she led the business coalition’s successful campaign for Congressional passage of China trade legislation.
 She began her career at the US-China Business Council, a non-profit organization promoting trade and investment with China.